zealantanner/Automated-Testing--Capstone-Project/Test Plan/Notes.md

 Make diagram of the convention I went with, to have base, utils, baseSearch, elements, the asserts

 Show off epic ticket

+Due to it being blackbox testing I can't test everything because I don't know how they're supposed to function